nobl9/terraform-provider-nobl9/docs/resources/alert_policy.md

 ### Optional

 - `alert_method` (Block List) (see [below for nested schema](#nestedblock--alert_method))
-- `cool_down` (String) An interval measured from the last time stamp when all alert policy conditions were satisfied before alert is marked as resolved
+- `cooldown` (String) An interval measured from the last time stamp when all alert policy conditions were satisfied before alert is marked as resolved
 - `description` (String) Optional description of the resource.
 Here, you can add details about who is responsible for the integration (team/owner) or the purpose of creating it.
 - `display_name` (String) User-friendly display name of the resource.